fieldtrip/website/tutorial/mvpa_light.md

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalization, this question is answered by training the classifier at a certain time point t.
 The classifer is then tested at the same time point t but it is also tested at all other time points in the trial ([King and Dehaene, 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)).
 This procedure is then repeated for every possible training time point.
-To perform time x time classification, we only need to set the `cfg.timextime` parameter:
+To perform time x time classification, we only need to set the `cfg.generalize` parameter:

     cfg = [] ;
     cfg.method      = 'mvpa';
-    cfg.timextime   = 'yes';
+    cfg.generalize  = 'time';
     cfg.design      = [ones(nFIC,1); 2*ones(nFC,1)];

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP);